JamieB92/Gamer-Connect-Backend-PP5/README.md

 - Click Continue with Github
 - Gitpod will now create a workspace

-### Django DRF Install
+### Django Setup
 - In your IDE open a new terminal
 - Enter enter in the terminal pip3 install 'django<4'
-- Enter in the terminal django-admin startproject gamer_connect_api .
+- Enter in the terminal django-admin startproject {{project_name}} .
+- Enter in the terminal to create an App with - python manage.py startapp {{app_name}}
+- Add the new app to the allowed apps in the settings.py file.

 ### Cloudinary and Pillow
 - Go to Cloudinary - https://cloudinary.com/